bondy-io/bondy_docs/docs/reference/configuration/node.md

-# General Configuration Reference
+# Node Configuration Reference
+> Configure the nodename, platform paths and Erlang VM parameters.{.definition}

 ## Node Identity

+A distributed Bondy system consists of a number of Bondy router instances communicating with each other.
+Each such instance is called a `node` and must be given a name.

 @[config](nodename,string,'bondy@127.0.0.1',v0.1.0)

 Name of the Bondy node.

+The format of the nodename is a string `name@host`:
+*  `name` is the name given by the user, while
+* `host` is the full host name.

+The nodename is the node unique identifier within a cluster and thus each nodename must be unique.

 @[config](distributed_cookie,string,bondy,v0.1.0)